Here's how your plants will look on arrival. All plants are dormant with no leaves or foliage.

 Cottonwoods are a tall deciduous tree that is partially flooding and erosion tolerant.
 This tree matures quickly and can grow to around 100 feet tall.
 It prefers wide open wetland or bottomland terrains.
 There are eastern and western varieties whose seeds are encased in a cotton-like fiber that carries easily in the wind.
 For best result, place in wind protected areas.
 It is a member of the Poplar family of trees.

-Cottonwood Tree refers to wide range of trees; however, one of these trees is the Hibiscus tiliaceus.
-It can be found in the mallow family, and it usually has to deal with Old World tropics.
-Two common names for this kind of tree are the Beach Hibiscus and Sea Hibiscus; these are just to name a few the common nicknames for the plant.
+Cottonwood Tree refers to a wide range of trees; however, one of these trees is the Hibiscus tiliaceus.
+It can find itself in the mallow family, and it usually has to deal with the Old World tropics.
+Two familiar names for this kind of tree are the Beach Hibiscus and Sea Hibiscus; these are to name a few the common nicknames for the plant.

-The kind of Cottonwood will often grow to be abe 13 to 33 feet tall, and it will often have a diameter of 5.9 inches in diameter.
-The flowers on the respective tree are yellow.
+The kind of Cottonwood will often grow to be abe 13 to 33 feet tall, and it will usually have a diameter of 5.9 inches in diameter.
+The flowers on the own tree are yellow.
 When you open the flower, you will see a deep red center in the middle of the flower.
 Throughout the day, the flowers will turn different colors.
-First, it will start out as an orange color, and then it will turn to a reddish color.
+First, it will start out as an orange color, and then it will switch to a reddish hue.
 Over a short period, you will the tree curve to one side or the other.

 The Cottonwood Tree can often be found along the coastlands of Australia or Asia.
 In particular, you will find this plant will glow along the Northern or Eastern sections of Australia, and the Southeast section of Asia.
 Also, you will also see this kind of plant growing in Puerto Rico, Flordia, and the Virgin Islands.
 This type of plant can also be found in Hawaii, and it may have come to the island via the Polynesians.